 Probate is the court-supervised process of sorting out a deceased person’s affairs.
 It may be important for you to find professional help during this process.
 An estate planning attorney will be able to guide you through the probate process and represent your interests in court.
 They can also discuss tax law, gift tax, and other considerations for handling your finances and property.

 Ready to Start Your Estate Plan?

-FindLaw has partnered with experienced attorneys to create estate planning forms you can complete quickly and easily from the comfort of your home.
-Don’t delay in protecting your assets, children, pets, and healthcare wishes with these forms:
+FindLaw has partnered with experienced attorneys to create do-it-yourself estate planning forms to complete from the comfort of your home.
+Don’t delay in protecting your assets, children, pets, and healthcare wishes with these estate planning documents:

 - Last Will and Testament